Wfrestrepo/VirtualBox-Lab-Overview/README.md

 ## Introduction

-In this lab, we want to install VirtualBox and configure different OS,  create an Active Directory and DNS server, and configure rules on Pfsense.
+In this lab, we will install VirtualBox and configure different OS.
+Create an Active Directory, and DNS server, and configure rules on Pfsense.

 ![VirtualBox](https://github.com/Wfrestrepo/VirtualBox-Lab-Overview/assets/108705302/97a25f6d-ad0a-482f-8eeb-fde84d6404a0)